 Camping, caravan parks and roadhouses

 Perhaps because Australian hostels are so widespread and inexpensive, few foreign travellers bother to camp.
-It’s their loss: national parks and nature reserves offer great camping grounds, some with mod cons like an amenities block with flushing toilets, hot and cold showers, drinking water, plus a barbecue and picnic tables.
-Others, however, provide nothing at all – come prepared in national parks, where bushcamping is the norm.
+It’s their loss: national parks and nature reserves offer great camping grounds, most with mod cons like an amenities block with toilets, hot and cold showers, drinking water, plus a barbecue and picnic tables.
+Others provide nothing except perhaps a pit toilet – basic, certainly, but the going wild is part of the appeal.
+Still, come prepared in national parks, where bushcamping is the norm.
+That great Aussie invention, the swag, a sort of roll-up easy-pitch tent for one or two, is a good buy if you’re touring in the latter.
 Vital equipment includes ground mats and a range of pegs – wide for sand, and narrow for soil.
 Fuel stoves are recommended, but if you do build a fire keep it under strict control and always observe fire bans.
-Prices depend on state policy and site facilities, and you’ll usually need a permit from the local NPWS (National Parks & Wildlife Service) office.
-Payment will be either by self-registration (fill in a form, pay the fee and post both into a box on the camp ground), or a park ranger will collect money.
+Prices depend on state policy and site facilities, and you’ll usually need a permit from the local NPWS (National Parks & Wildlife Service) office, details of which are given throughout the Guide.
+Payment will be either by self-registration (fill in a form, pay the fee and post both into a box on the campground), or a park ranger will collect money.

 Camping rough by the road is not a good idea, even if you take the usual precautions of setting up away from the roadside and avoiding dry river beds.
-If you have to do it, try and ensure you’re not too visible: having a group of drunks pitch into your camp at midnight is not an enjoyable experience.
-Animals are only likely to pose a threat to your food – keep it in your tent or a secure container or be prepared to be woken by their nocturnal shenanigans.
+If you have to do it, try to ensure you’re not visible: having a group of drunks pitch into your camp at midnight is not an enjoyable experience.
+Animals are only likely to pose a threat to your food – keep it in your car, not your tent, or in a sealed container, unless you enjoy possums and currawongs raiding your supplies.